mrezabayat/iamsorush/content/posts/connect-access-db-net-core.md

 I want to connect to an MS Access database with C# in .Net core.
 Therefore, I will be able to create, read, update, and delete (CRUD) records.

+## OS driver

+From experience, I would recommend run the web app on Windows rather than Linux.
+On Windows, the only driver needed to be installed is [MS Access Database Engine 2010](https://www.microsoft.com/en-gb/download/details.aspx?id=13255) or [MS Access Database Engine 2016](https://www.microsoft.com/en-us/download/details.aspx?id=54920).
+But for Linux, I couldn't find a free driver.

 ## Install Odbc connection

 In visual studio, while your project is open, go to NuGet package manager: